 On the big screen, Patrick starred in the sci-fi feature film and 2019 Toronto International Film Festival selection Clara.
-Other film credits include the hit comedy, Old School, directed by Todd Phillips and the 2009 Berlin Film Festival competitor Rage, directed by Sally Potter and starring Judi Dench, Jude Law, Dianne Weist and Steve Buscemi.
-Adams has also starred in several independent features including The Waterhole; 2009 Slamdance entry Weather Girl; and most recently, 6 Month Rule, directed by Blayne Weaver; Car Dogs, opposite Octavia Spencer; and the indie feature comedy Room For Rent.
+Other film credits include the hit comedy Old School, directed by Todd Phillips, and 2009 Berlin Film Festival competitor Rage, directed by internationally renowned filmmaker Sally Potter alongside Judi Dench, Jude Law, Dianne Wiest and Steve Buscemi.
+His indie feature work includes The Waterhole; 2009 Slamdance entry Weather Girl; 6 Month Rule, directed by Blayne Weaver; Car Dogs, opposite Octavia Spencer; and the indie feature comedy Room For Rent.

-A leading light of the Southern California theatre, most recently starring alongside Troian Bellisario in the Old Globe Theatre’s world premiere production of Anna Ziegler’s The Last Match, a production that earned him critical praise for his performance as ‘Tim,’ an incredibly talented but deeply flawed pro-tennis player.
+Patrick maintains strong ties to Southern California theatre, most recently starring alongside Troian Bellisario in the Old Globe Theatre’s world premiere production of Anna Ziegler’s The Last Match, a production that earned him critical praise for his performance as ‘Tim,’ an incredibly talented but deeply flawed pro-tennis player.
 He produced and starred in writer Bill Cain’s (House of Cards) acclaimed production of 9 Circles at the Bootleg Theatre in Los Angeles, for which he was awarded a Backstage Garland Award for Best Performance in a Play, and was nominated for a 2012 Los Angeles Drama Critics Circle Award for Lead Performance.
 He is a member of the Ojai Playwrights Conference, starring in new works by established and developing playwrights.
-Bill Cain’s Equivocation was developed at Ojai, and Adams subsequently starred in the celebrated Geffen Playhouse production.
-It was honored with 2010 Best Production at the LA Ovation Awards.
-Patrick made his professional stage debut in the landmark, West Coast premiere of Edward Albee’s The Goat, Or Who Is Sylvia? at The Mark Taper Forum, which took home Best Play at the Ovation Awards.
-He also produced and directed a hit revival of Marat/Sade, for which he received Best Production at the L.A.
+Cain’s Equivocation was developed at Ojai, and Patrick subsequently starred in the celebrated Geffen Playhouse production, which was honored with the 2010 Best Production at the LA Ovation Awards.
+He made his professional stage debut in the landmark West Coast premiere of Edward Albee’s The Goat, or Who Is Sylvia? at The Mark Taper Forum, which also took home Best Play at the Ovation Awards.
+Patrick also produced and directed a hit revival of Marat/Sade, for which he accepted Best Production at the L.A.
 Weekly Theatre Awards.